Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

-To examine the resolution-invariant properties of DDIS, we evaluate performance when the neural operator is trained on low-resolution ($64^2$) data or on a mixed dataset combining $64^2$ data with 10\% of the $128^2$ samples.
+\textbf{Low-/Multi-resolution supervision} To examine the resolution-invariant properties of DDIS, we evaluate performance when the neural operator is trained on low-resolution ($64^2$) data or on a mixed dataset combining $64^2$ data with 10\% of the $128^2$ samples.

 As shown in \cref{table:mixres_inf_performance}, DDIS achieves the best accuracy when trained on full $128^2$ data, while training on low- or mixed-resolution data results in only modest degradation.
-This demonstrates DDIS’s robustness to resolution mismatch enabled by the resolution-invariant neural operator.
+This demonstrates DDIS’s robustness to resolution enabled by the resolution-invariant neural operator.